lopezdsr/sql-query/sqlref/sql_reference.template.md

 {: codeblock}

-The result of the example query is shown in the table below.
+The result of the example query is shown in the following table.

 |PAST_TIMESTAMP         |
 |-----------------------|
 |2016-11-13 20:23:43.621|
 <!--table-caption title="Query result for example 'add and subtract several time units from the current timestamp'"-->

-Since interval clauses can get quite long, especially if days, hours, minutes, and seconds are involved, it is possible to use an abbreviated syntax by specifying a format `STRING` and using the `TO` keyword.
+Since interval clauses can get quite long, especially if days, hours, minutes, and seconds are involved, it is possible to use an abbreviated syntax by specifying a format `STRING` and by using the `TO` keyword.

 The format `STRING` can be used to specify the following time intervals:
-* `YEAR TO MONTH` interval using a format string complying with `signYEAR-MONTH` with the following:
+* `YEAR TO MONTH` interval by using a format string complying with `signYEAR-MONTH` with the following:
     * `sign`: optional `+` or `-` sign
     * `YEAR`: number of years
     * `MONTH`: number of months
-* `DAY TO SECOND` interval using a format string complying with `signDAY HOUR:MINUTE:SECOND` with the following:
+* `DAY TO SECOND` interval by using a format string complying with `signDAY HOUR:MINUTE:SECOND` with the following:
     * `sign`: optional `+` or `-` sign
     * `DAY`: number of days
     * `HOUR`: number of hours
     * `MINUTE`: number of minutes
     * `SECOND`: number of seconds

-Note that when specifying a time interval using keyword `TO`, only the singular form of a time unit `identifier` is supported.
+When you specify a time interval by using the keyword `TO`, only the singular form of a time unit `identifier` is supported.

 The following table shows equivalent interval clauses: